a-und-b/ab-multistep-form/readme.md

 # a&b Multistep Form

-A lightweight JavaScript library for creating interactive multi-step forms in Webflow with progress tracking, validation, smooth transitions, and enhanced accessibility.
+A lightweight JavaScript library for creating interactive multi-step forms with progress tracking, validation, smooth transitions, and enhanced accessibility.
+Since it's intended for use in Webflow, it requires jQuery and utilizes data attributes for flexible implementation.

 ## Features